nitubhaskar/Compact/README.md

 1. "make clean" --> its better to do this. so that you will have a fresh files to build kernel and no old files compiled before will be used.

-2. "make bcm21553_cori_ds_defconfig" --> this sets everything to default settings as provided by samsung source.
+2. "make make bcm21553_totoro_05_defconfig" --> this sets everything to default settings as provided by samsung source.

 3. "make" --> this is used to compile the kernel. this does the compilation in only single process. alternate command to speed up the compilation process do "make -j(x)"